Projective completions of graded unipotent quotients: Introduction

-Let $H$ be a linear algebraic group acting linearly (with respect to an ample line bundle $L$) on an irreducible projective variety $X$ over an algebraically closed field $\kk$ of characteristic 0.
-Let $U$ be the unipotent radical of $H$ and let $R=H/U$.
-Suppose that the linear action of $H$ on $X$ extends to a semi-direct product $\hat{H} = H \rtimes \GG_m$ where the adjoint action of $\GG_m$ on the Lie algebra of $U$ has strictly positive weights and its induced conjugation action on $R=H/U$ is trivial.
+Let $H$ be a linear algebraic group acting linearly (with respect to an ample line bundle $L$) on a projective scheme $X$ over an algebraically closed field $\kk$ of characteristic 0.
+For simplicity in exposition we will assume $X$ to be irreducible.
+Let $U$ be the unipotent radical of $H$; then $H=U \rtimes R$ where the Levi subgroup $R\cong H/U$ of $H$ is reductive.
+Suppose that the linear action of $H$ on $X$ extends to a semi-direct product $\hat{H} = H \rtimes \l(\GG_m) = H \rtimes (R \times \l(\GG_m))$ where the adjoint action of $\l:\GG_m \to \hat{H}$ on the Lie algebra of $U$ has strictly positive weights; that is, $\l(\GG_m)$ grades the unipotent radical of $H$.
 The aim of this paper is to show that we then have an effective analogue of large parts of classical geometric invariant theory (GIT) for the action of $H$ on $X$.
-More precisely, $X$ has an $H$-invariant open subvariety $X^{\hat{s}}$ (the \lq hat-stable subset') with a geometric quotient $X^{\hat{s}}/H$ and (if $X^{\hat{s}}$ is nonempty) a projective completion $X \wenv H$ of $X^{\hat{s}}/H$ which is a categorical quotient by $\hat{H}$ of an open subvariety of a blow-up of $X \times \kk$; with additional blow-ups a projective completion $X \tenv H$ which is itself a geometric quotient can be obtained.
-Moreover the subset $X^{\hat{s}}$ of $X$ and the corresponding open subvarieties of the blow-ups of $X \times \kk$ can be described effectively using Hilbert--Mumford criteria combined with the explicit blow-up constructions.